-Put 5 cups of Arrowroot Powder in the mixing bowl and slowly add the Zinc Oxide, White Clay, and mix well.
+- Put 5 cups of Arrowroot Powder in the mixing bowl slowly add the Zinc Oxide, White Clay, and mix well.

 This recipe makes 7 cups of baby powder which will last a long time.
 If you don’t want that much just simply cut the recipe in half or quarter for the required amount.

 I’m sure your baby or baby grandchild will be happy with this homemade product.

 If you are looking for natural baby powder and don’t want to make it yourself here are some more suggestions for Natural BABY Powder.